martabal/docker-immich/README.md

 ## What is it ?

 This repo is a fork of the official [AIO image for Immich](https://github.com/imagegenius/docker-immich).
-Its main goal is to provide docker images with pre-built machine learning support for CUDA and openvino.
+Its main goal is to provide docker images with pre-installed machine learning support for CUDA and openvino.

 ## Supported Architectures